milofultz/milofultz.github.io/_posts/2020-05-25-exercise-routine.md

 ### HIITimer

-I made a super basic program that utilizes the native TTS on your computer to help time your exercise routine and loads exercise presets from plaintext files you can create and edit. <a href="{{ site.baseurl }}{% post_url 2020-10-25-hiitimer %}">Check it out here.</a>
+I made a super basic program that utilizes the native TTS on your computer to help time your exercise routine and loads exercise presets from plaintext files you can create and edit.
+[Check it out here.]({{ site.baseurl }}{% post_url 2020-10-25-hiitimer %})

-_20201023: Added example circuits_

-_20201028: Added HIITimer program_

 ---

+- _20201023: Added example circuits_
+- _20201028: Added HIITimer program_

 References:

 1. <http://www.fitnessauthority247.com/fitness/fit-for-life-the-top-five-areas-to-work-on/>